PennyLaneAI/pennylane-lightning/doc/arch/arch_overview.rst

 |br|

-To understand the relationships between PennyLane, Lightning, and its components, we also present a component diagram.
+To understand the relationships between PennyLane, Lightning, and its components, we also present a component-level diagram.

 |br|